reversondias/tumaty/README.md

 ### Stdout
 ```
-Focus:       [ 02h01m ]
+Focus:       [ 0h45m ]
-Interval:    [ 0h01m ]
+Interval:    [ 0h10m ]
-Total focus: [ 10h:5m ]
+Total focus: [ 3h45m ]
 Round:       [  1/5  ]

-[Focus] TIMER -- 2h:0m:56s --
+[Focus] TIMER -- 0h:44m:55s --
 ```
 At the end of each iteration, a bell will ring and a message will be appearing.
+The message beside the timer indicates which round it is the count down.
+There are two, Focus and Interval